-This year, the Republic of Serbia will have the honour to host the 141st IPU Assembly that will be held in Belgrade, from 13 to 17 October 2019.
-This will be the second time that Belgrade will host the International Parliamentary organisation’s annual session, 56 years after the 52nd IPU Assembly was held in Belgrade in 1963.
+This year, the Republic of Serbia has the honour to host the 141st IPU Assembly that will take place in Belgrade, from 13 to 17 October 2019.
+This will bethe second time that Belgrade will host the international parliamentary organisation’s annual session, 56 years after the 52nd IPU Assembly was held in Belgrade in 1963.

-With such a world-wide coverage, character and political capacity in the international parliamentary dimension, the Inter- Parliamentary Union can rightly be deemed the Parliamentary United Nations.
+With such a world-wide coverage, character and political capacity in the international parliamentary dimension, the Inter- Parliamentary Union can rightly be seen as the Parliamentary United Nations.

 The EU integration process implies the acceptance, integration, and implementation of the EU acquis communautaire, which can be achieved in terms of quality and quantity only by achieving standards of democratic societies, rule of law and democratic institutions.
 All of these are also the strategic goals of the Republic of Serbia for the forthcoming period.